-This project runs for the first half of the Autumn term.
+This project runs for the first half of the Spring term.
 Homework contributions can be made throughout the half term, please make sure your child brings in something that they have worked on at home.

 Below are some ideas for each project, try one of these or something else project related.

 Make a collection of images you like in a scrap book.
 Imagine you have been asked to design a new building that will i

 Use the internet or visit the local library to find non-fiction books about predators.
 Look for information using contents, glossary and index pages.
 Write down any new facts you have learnt and bring them in to share with the class.

 List five or more predators into the sub-groups: Mammals; Birds, Crustaceans, Insects, Arachnids, Reptiles, Fish, and Plants.

 Make a mini fact file or short digital presentation about your favourite predators and bring it into school to share with the class.